global-asp/asp-source/en/0216_the_day-the-sun-went-away.md

 ##
 Mother Sun decided to visit her sister, the moon.

 Sister Moon lives on the other side of the sky.
-“I will be back soon,” said Sun to the clouds.
+"I will be back soon," said Sun to the clouds.

 ##
 When Sun left, the mountains put on their white scarves.